bcgov/aps-infra-platform/documentation/mvp/platform/landing-page.md

 - lightweight governance - to ensure APIs are built to a consistent quality
 - a portal for gateway and consumer access management

-Currently, you need an IDIR account to access parts of the API provider zone.
+Currently, you need a Government-issued account to access parts of the API provider zone.
 To get access, see [getting started](#getting-started).

 ## Service level